 That stink, by the way, couldn't have been half as bad as the sewage works you've just passed, best described as, well, 'ripe' on a warm, windless day.

 It's a bit farther than you might like from a quarry, disused, back to town but parking there saves skinflints the prohibitive price of the Pay & Display down on the front.

-£5 if you're here for more than 4 hours during what's not a lot less than a lockdown!
+£5 if you're here for more than four hours during what's not a lot less than a lockdown!

-That makes for just the 2 things that stink round here, well, that and not building them ships , right comrades?
+That makes for just the two things that stink round here, well, that and not building them ships , right comrades?